Portrait from the Philadelphia Inquirer, July 17, 1935.

 Braswell Deen Jr. retired from the Georgia Court of Appeals in 1990.
 Following his retirement he has continued to be prominent in Georgia public life, teaching Constitutional Law classes and for a time was an adjunct professor of "origins" and chess at the Oglethorpe and Emory Universities.
 A writer and lecturer on a wide range of topics (including the origins of man, biology, criminal justice and the Second World War), Deen's written works include Deen's List: ABC's on ADR, A Handbook On Alternative Dispute Resolution (1995), Trial By Combat (2000) and Roots and Origins (2001).

-Now in his ninth decade, Braswell Drue Deen Jr. is a resident of Sandy Springs, Georgia.
+Now in his ninth decade, Braswell Drue Deen Jr. is a resident of Kennesaw, Georgia.
 He maintains a webpage and has an active Twitter account.

 Judge Braswell D. Deen Jr.